swoec/scrape-linkedin/README.md

   shift to my network and then  see all your friend list, scrape your friends list by analyst the sources , modify this project to scrap some linkedln data to help myself to clarify the posts and get more opportunities

+  The steps are :
+    	1.Login in .linkedin by using selenium  2.Click the users' network  3.Click see all button  	4.Get the page source and analysis to get their friend lists.
+5.Get each friend link URL and 	their friends list

 ## Introduction